 International Recruitment Representatives are remunerated by the University through various means, including direct payment for particular time-specific services and payment of commissions based on enrolments attributable to specific recruitment activity by a representative.

 Processes associated with the appointment and management of International Recruitment Representatives, including due diligence investigations, risk assessments, development of written agreements, remuneration of representatives and reviews of performance and standing, are undertaken by USC International.

 The Director, USC International is responsible for approving and signing international representative agreements on behalf of the University.

-The Director, USC International is responsible to the Pro Vice-Chancellor (International and Quality) for the development and implementation of processes associated with the appointment and management of International Recruitment Representatives.
+The Director, USC International is responsible to the Vice-Chancellor and President for the development and implementation of processes associated with the appointment and management of International Recruitment Representatives.